2 3 6 7 8 9 10 11

 2. Writing guitar music is a special trade, and Jay helped me on how to approach this.

+3. I was coming from Rock music background, Jay helped me to adapt finger styles appropriate to classical guitar.
 Lessons go beyond the mere mechanics of playing.
 As a result, I also gained a good attitude on how to practice and improve in my playing and composing.

 I definitely recommend any level classical guitar player to work with Jay.
 He does not only posses outstanding credentials from The Juilliard School and talent in classical guitar, but also his approach in teaching reflects his personal modesty and pedagogic approach in teaching music in general.